torbengutermuth/SmartChemist/README.md

 ```bash
 source smartchemist/bin/activate
 ```
-Then, install the necessary dependencies in requirements.txt
+Then, install the necessary dependencies in requirements.txt.
+Note that [PostgreSQL](https://www.postgresql.org/) must be installed on your system for the backend's database.
 ```bash
 pip install -r requirements.txt
 ```